 |University of the Philippines|

-No law school shall have more than three (3) awardees.
+No law school shall have more than three (3) new awardees for each academic year.
 Applications from those who have submitted or will submit entries for the FLP Dissertation Contest are encouraged.
 FLP officers, staff and their relatives up to the third degree of consanguinity or affinity are not eligible to join.
 FLP reserves the right to reject any nomination/applicant at its sole discretion.

 The scholarship is merit-based and may be received in addition to existing scholarships, funding, or other financial assistance being availed of by the awardees.